tkrywitsky-g/Google-Dec-2025-Hackathon/gemini-vision/README.md

 Your goal today: Take this "Starter Kit"—which detects excavators—and make it smarter, safer, and more robust.

 ## 🏗 The Architecture
-This repository implements a **Sequential Agent Chain** using Google's Agent Developer Kit (ADK) patterns.
+This repository implements a **Sequential Agent Pipeline** using Google's Agent Developer Kit (ADK).
+Think of it as an assembly line where each agent specializes in one task:

 1.  **Agent 1: The Scout (Gemini 2.5 Flash)**
     * *Role:* The "Eyes."
-It uses Multimodal capabilities to describe the scene and list every object it sees (trucks, cows, digging, markers).
+Uses vision analysis to describe the scene and identify objects (vehicles, livestock, machinery, digging activity).
+    * *Tool:* `analyze_aerial_image()` - processes images and returns structured JSON with scene description and detected objects.

-2.  **Agent 2: The Risk Officer (Gemini 3.0 Pro)**
+2.  **Agent 2: The Risk Officer (Gemini 2.5 Flash)**
     * *Role:* The "Brain."
-It takes the Scout's list and cross-references it with a (mock) Permit Database.
-It decides if an object is a threat or authorized work.
+Evaluates the scene intelligently:
+      - Assumes typical rural scenes are safe (livestock, farm vehicles, normal weather)
+      - Only checks permits for unusual activity (heavy machinery, excavation)
+    * *Tool:* `check_permit_database()` - queries active permits when needed.

 3.  **Agent 3: The Dispatcher (Gemini 2.5 Flash)**
     * *Role:* The "Voice."
-It formats the result into a specific action (e.g., an SMS alert, a Work Order, or a Log Entry).
+Formats the assessment into actionable output:
+      - High Risk → Urgent "STOP WORK" SMS alert
+      - Low Risk → Standard log entry

 ## 🚀 Getting Started